 I am based in the University of Birmingham where I hold the Chair in Global Legal Studies.
 Prior to joining UoB in August 2015, I was professor of law in Durham Law School where I co-directed the Durham Human Rights Centre from 2012-14.
-As well as this, I am associated with a number of other institutions around the world: I hold visiting professorial positions in University College Dublin and the University of New South Wales, I am an associate of the Oxford Human Rights Hub at the University of Oxford, and I am a member of the advisory boards of the Centre for European Constitutionalization and Security in the University of Copenhagen, University College Cork Faculty of Law, and the Center for Global Public Law, Koç University, Turkey.
+As well as this, I am associated with a number of other institutions around the world: I hold visiting professorial positions in University College Dublin and the University of New South Wales, I am an associate of the Oxford Human Rights Hub at the University of Oxford and a research associate of the Munk School of Global Affairs in the University of Toronto.
+I am a member of the advisory boards of the Centre for European Constitutionalization and Security in the University of Copenhagen, University College Cork Faculty of Law, and the Center for Global Public Law, Koç University, Turkey.
 In addition, I am a global affiliate of the Vulnerability and the Human Condition Initiative at Emory University in Atlanta.

 I also act as a human rights consultant, and have participated in this capacity in major research collaborations such as acting as the Ireland expert for the IALS/CECL project on implementing the EU Victims’ Rights Directive.

 I founded and still write at the collaborative academic blog Human Rights in Ireland and regularly commentate in the newspapers and on radio and television on rights-related matters.
-I co-edit both the Irish Yearbook of International Law and Legal Studies.
+I co-edit the Irish Yearbook of International Law and edited Legal Studies from 2011-2016.
+In addition to these editorial roles, I am a member of the international advisory committee of Irish Studies in International Affairs (2014-), of the editorial board of the University of Wales Press series on International Law (2015-), of the Editorial Advisory Board of the The Hague Justice Journal (2016-), and of the Advisory Board, IALS Open Book Service for Law, Institute of Advanced Legal Studies (2017-).

 My Work Online